Dr. Thomas Swan has a PhD in psychology from the University of Otago. He specializes in the cognitive and evolutionary study of religion.

 Some Deities Are Stranger Than Others

-The myths and legends espoused by the religions of the world appear as a welcome effusion of the imagination in an otherwise spartan literary environment.
-Gods and goddesses from Egypt to the Caribbean embody many of our deepest desires and taboos.
-Whether it be sexual ecstasy, incest, or cannibalism, we are left to look down our noses with a thinly hidden sense of fascination for the eccentric and weird lives of these infamous deities.
+The myths and legends promoted by the world's religions provide a welcome effusion of imagination into our collective psyche.
+From Egypt to the Caribbean, strange gods and goddesses embody many of our deepest desires, taboos, and obscenities.
+Between all of the sexual ecstasy, incest, murder, transformation, and cannibalism, we simply cannot hide our fascination with the weird and eccentric lives of these infamous deities.

-What follows are ten of the weirdest gods and goddesses.
-They hail from eight different world religions, past and present; and they are a reminder that religious belief and absurdity too often go hand in hand!
+What follows are 10 of the weirdest gods and goddesses from cultures around the world.
+They hail from eight different world religions, past and present, and they are a reminder that religious belief and absurdity often go hand in hand!

 This Hindu and Buddhist goddess of self-sacrifice and sexual restraint cut off her own head and enjoys parading around with it while three spurts of blood flow from her open neck.
 As if it couldn't get any weirder, her severed head and two of her attendants drink the spurting blood.

 Chinnamasta literally means "she whose head is severed," and there are several myths regarding how this decapitation occurred.
 One legend claims that a number of Hindu gods and demons churned the ocean to extract an immortality elixir.
 Chinnamasta is said to have drunk the demon's share of the spoils before decapitating herself to prevent them from reclaiming it.

 Another myth states that Chinnamasta and her attendants were bathing for too long, leading to their extreme hunger.
 Like any merciful goddess, she satiated their appetite by decapitating herself and allowing them to drink her blood.